aws-samples/amazon-sagemaker-stock-prediction-archived/README.md

 ## 2. Data preparation

-Deutsche Börse Public Data Set consists of trade data aggregated one minute intervals.
-While such high fidelity data could provide an excellent insight and prove to be a valuable tool in quantitative finanical analysis, for the scope of this workshop data aggregated at a larger interval rate, such as daily and hourly would be more convenient to deal with.
+Deutsche Börse Public Data Set consists of trade data aggregated at one minute intervals.
+While such high fidelity data could provide an excellent insight and prove to be a valuable tool in quantitative finanical analysis, for the scope of this workshop data aggregated at a larger interval rate, such as daily and hourly, would be more convenient to deal with.

-Moreover, the source dataset is organized into hierarchical S3 bucket prefixes, according to date and time and contains some missing days, hours, either due to non-trading window, or due to error in data collection.
-In the [dbg-data-preperation](notebooks/dbg-data-preperation.ipynb) notebook, you'll download raw data from source for an interval of your chosing, and have the resampled data aggregated at hourly and daily level uploaded to your own S3 bucket, which will bucket analysis eaiser.
+Moreover, the source dataset is organized into hierarchical S3 bucket prefixes, according to date and time and contains some missing days, hours, either due to non-trading windows, or due to errors in data collection.
+In the [dbg-data-preperation](notebooks/dbg-data-preperation.ipynb) notebook, you'll download raw data from source for an interval of your chosing, resample the data at hourly and daily intervals, and upload to your own S3 bucket.

 Within this notebook, you'll also find code to that you could use to grab the cleaned data directly from an S3 bucket maintained for this workshop.
-This alternative will save you time in that you do not have to execute code to grab data from source and cleanse yourself.
-In order to use this option of obtaining data, execute the cells in the notebook from section **2.5** onward.
+This alternative will save you time because you do not have to execute code to obtain data from the source and cleanse it yourself.
+In order to use the second option, execute the cells in the notebook from section **2.5** onward.

 Whichever way you choose, proceed to obtain the data by executing code in [dbg-data-preperation](notebooks/dbg-data-preperation.ipynb) from your SageMaker Notebook instance, and come to the next section of this readme when finished.

-## 3. Data Analysis
+## 3. Data analysis

 After we prepared the data, we did some preliminary analysis and observed that :
 - Minimum and maximum prices during an interval are possible indicators of closing Price, in that during an upward trend of prices, closing price is closer to maximum price, whereas during a downward trend it is closer to minimum price.